 The Science and Engineering Practices are another of the three dimensions of the NGSS.

 The Science and Engineering Practices, also known as the SEPS, are designed to help your students understand and explain the Disciplinary Core Ideas.
-Therefore, I like to think of the SEPs like tools on your student’s tool belt.
+Therefore, I like to think of the SEPs as tools on your student’s tool belt.
 Once a student learns to use them, they can be used as needed.

 The 8 Science and Engineering Practices